 Take care of the ball: A

 Oklahoma City only turned it over nine times in the win over the Heat.
 Only four of those came in the second half.
 This was a really good offensive game from the Thunder, despite the first quarter.
 Even Russell Westbrook took care of it relatively well this evening.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!